Cone Snail Venom Facts and Potential Medical Benefits

 The smaller cone snails can give humans a painful sting but aren't dangerous.
 The bigger ones—which may be as long as nine inches—can be deadly for humans.
-They will attack to defend themselves as well as to catch their prey.
+They attack to defend themselves as well as to catch their prey.

 Cone snail venom contains a complex mixture of many different chemicals.
-There are thought to be at least fifty to a hundred biologically active compounds in the venom.
+There are thought to be at least fifty to a hundred biologically active compounds in the mixture.
 There may be as many as two hundred compounds in some versions of the venom.

 Potential Medical Uses of the Venom

 Research into the properties of cone snail venom is making some exciting discoveries.
 At least some conopeptides are able to relieve pain, which they sometimes do very effectively.
 One kind is already being used as an analgesic (pain reliever) in humans and others are being tested.
 There may be many other uses for the chemicals in medicine.

 Conopeptides are proving helpful in a non-clinical context as well.
 Each type seems to work by a very specific mechanism in the nervous system.
 Researchers are learning more about how the nervous system works with the aid of conopeptides.

-The venom of each species of cone snail contains its own unique mixture of chemicals, which increases the likelihood that some venom chemicals may be useful to humans.
+The venom of each species of cone snail contains its own unique mixture of chemicals.
+This increases the likelihood that some of the chemicals may be useful to humans.

 Ziconotide for Possible Pain Relief

-After studying a conopeptide in the venom of a cone snail known as Conus magus, researchers have made a synthetic version of the peptide.
+After studying a conopeptide in the venom of a cone snail known as Conus magus, researchers made a synthetic version of the peptide.
 The artificial chemical, called ziconotide, has some useful properties.
 It has been approved as a medication in the United States by the FDA (Food and Drug Administration) and is in current use as an analgesic.